 Shawn Amundson, principal consultant at Bitwise IO, said the most common applications are for developing supply chain systems and customizing Sawtooth for specific purposes, such as novel consensus algorithms.

-Work has started on a Sawtooth library that will enable developers of custom distributed ledgers to pick and choose which pieces of Sawtooth they use in their application.
-At the same time, Sawtooth is adopting Splinter for networking, which will provide dynamic private circuits (groups of nodes); Hyperledger Transact for transaction processing, which will extend smart contract capabilities; and Augrim for consensus, which will expand the number of supported algorithms.
+A Sawtooth library enables developers of custom distributed ledgers to pick and choose which pieces of Sawtooth they use in their application.
+Sawtooth also supports Splinter for networking, which provides dynamic private circuits (groups of nodes); Hyperledger Transact for transaction processing to enhance smart contract capabilities; and Augrim for consensus, which expands the number of supported algorithms.

 5. R3 Corda

 There is some debate whether R3 Corda is technically a blockchain or an alternative type of distributed ledger.
 It uses a novel consensus mechanism in which transactions are cryptographically linked but does not periodically batch multiple transactions into a block.
 Even the official Corda site describes it as "both a blockchain and not a blockchain."
 One of the key benefits of this approach is that all transactions are processed in real time, which can improve performance compared to other types of blockchains.

 The R3 consortium has a strong following in the financial industry, since Corda provides an attractive approach for financial transactions and smart contracts with strong security.
 Leading proponents include Bank of America, HSBC, Intel and Microsoft.
 It supports tools that automate business logic that can execute across company boundaries.
-The group has also recently launched a technical preview of Corda Payments, which simplifies the process for building distributed payment capabilities into apps.
+In 2022, the group launched a technical preview of Corda Payments, which it claimed will simplify the process for building distributed payment capabilities into apps.

 Manders said Corda has a strong chance of becoming the de facto network of insurance-related transaction processing.
 However, it faces competition from other federated blockchain networks that can process transactions faster and cheaper.